yastn/yastn/docs/source/mps/algebra.rst

 Multiplication by a scalar
 ---------------------------

-`YAMPS` MPS/MPO can be multiplied from both left and right by a scalar using regular `*` operator.
+MPS/MPO can be multiplied from both left and right by a scalar using regular `*` operator.
 For example, :code:`B = a * A` or :code:`B = A * a` results in a new MPS/MPO :code:`B`
 with first tensor multiplied by a number `a`.